 Over the world

-With 10+ years of experience serving top-quality parts to 145k+ engineers and 30k+ companies, DEK successfully manufactured six million+ parts and worked with 100+ CNC machine technologies.
+With 20+ years of experience serving top-quality parts to 67k+ engineers and 2300+ companies, DEK successfully manufactured 72 million+ parts to various industries.

 Aluminum alloys have an excellent strength-to-weight ratio that makes them a perfect CNC material.
 It also has a high electrical and thermal conductivity and natural protection against corrosion.

 It’s easy-to-machine, low cost, recyclable, non-magnetic, heat treatable, and versatile metal.
 We use Aluminum 6061 for general applications and 7075-T6 for aerospace applications due to its excellent strength and hardness.

 It’s a general-use steel alloy with improved hardness.
 Besides its low chemical resistance, alloy steel offers improved toughness, fatigue, and wear resistance over mild steel.